igorkamyshev/farfetched/apps/website/docs/tutorial/trigger_api.md

 ### External triggers

-It could be really useful to refresh the data on some application wide triggers like tab focus of network reconnection.
+It could be really useful to refresh the data on some application wide triggers like tab visibility or network reconnection.
 This kind of triggers is out of scope of Farfetched, so they are distributed as [separated package — `@withease/web-api`](https://withease.pages.dev/web-api.html).

 ::: code-group